Glockner High Alpine Road - The most beautiful pass road in Austria

 - Here you can find information about opening the Grossglockner High Alpine Road and prices

-It is just four in the afternoon when we reach the roundabout where a road branches off to Grossglockner and another to Heiligenblut.
-“Time enough for us to make a detour to the Glockner,” I say to Petar.
-Therefore we drive up the road, even if clouds slowly gather around the mountain peaks.
-We stop at one of the bends and admire a waterfall that falls into the valley in two steps.
-Below is a hiking trail on which a group of hikers is chased away by a black bull, who apparently feels quite comfortable in the mountain air.
-Well fed, he stands on a hill for a few minutes.
+It is just four o'clock in the afternoon when we reach the roundabout where one road branches off to the Grossglockner and another to Heiligenblut.
+"Enough time for us to make a detour to the Glockner," I say to Petar.
+So we drive the road uphill even as clouds gather around the mountain peaks.
+We stop at one of the hairpin bends and admire a waterfall that falls down into the valley in two stages.
+Below is a hiking trail where a group of hikers are chased away by a bull.
+This feels quite comfortable in the mountain air.
+Well fed, he stands on a hill for minutes.

 - With View of the Grossglockner can you in Panoramarestaurant Kaiser Franz-Josef-Höhe * stay.